fadymach/XMLTranslator/README.md

 # To use:
-In python 3, run `createCSV` and type the name of the XML document with the extension. eg. strings.xml
+In python 3, run `createCSV.py` and type the name of the XML document with the extension. eg. strings.xml

 This will create a folder (translationsOutput) and within that, a CSV file (generatedCSV) will be created.